-Ariel Investments Chairman, CEO & Chief Investment Officer John W. Rogers, Jr. answered questions about active portfolio management.
+Ariel Investments Chairman, Co-CEO & Chief Investment Officer John W. Rogers, Jr. answered questions about active portfolio management.
 John is the Portfolio Manager for the following Value Strategies: Ariel Fund, Ariel Appreciation Fund, Ariel Small Cap Value, Ariel Small/Mid Cap Value and Ariel Mid Cap Value.
 Read the full Q&A below.

 Investing in small- and mid-cap stocks is more risky and volatile than investing in large cap stocks.
 Investing in equity stocks is risky and subject to the volatility of the markets.
 The intrinsic value of the stocks in which Ariel Fund invests may never be recognized by the broader market.
 Ariel Fund is often concentrated in fewer sectors than its benchmark, and its performance may suffer of these sectors underperform the overall stock market.